PERT Writing Study Guide: Spelling

 Occasionally

-• The problem with this word usually lies in remembering the double “c” and “s.”
+• The problem with this word usually lies in remembering the double “c” and single “s.”

 Deep Dive: Help with Homophones